 The mind and the senses work together in collaboration to picture a formless being as a formed content of human experience.
 The world that we see, the various objects, men and various other things, are carved-out figures from the figureless block of stone of the ocean of life.
 In the Yoga Vasishtha life is compared to a block of stone, from which any form can be taken out by the power of the mind which seeks expression in a particular form.
 The forms of life, which are the contents of experience, are the carved-out figures extracted by the mind of an individual from the unconditioned block which is the whole of mulaprakriti constituted of a vast expanse of sattva, rajas and tamas.
 The mind not only carves out a form from this formless unmanifest being, but also projects it externally in what we call space and time.

 But we have to pursue this nature of the mystery of life still further so that the purpose that is behind the expression of this mystery may be clear to our minds.
-The knowledge of this tree is supposed to be true knowledge: yas taṁ veda sa vedavit (Gita 15.1).
+The knowledge of this tree is supposed to be true knowledge: yastaṁ veda sa vedavit (B.G.
+15.1).
 If you know the whole of this tree, you are said to have true knowledge.
 But we do not have knowledge of the whole of this tree.
-We see only one leaf or half a leaf, just as we look at some object or a group of objects in front of us.
+We see only one leaf, or half a leaf, just as we look at some object or a group of objects in front of us.

 The mystery is here, that God in His unified comprehensiveness is in us; He is wholly present, not only partially, in spite of the fact that we are partial expressions.
 The part contains the whole in wholeness.
 This is the mystery.
 We cannot understand how the wholeness of the whole can be in a part.
 We never see such a feature anywhere in this world.
 No drop in the ocean can contain the whole ocean.
 But the whole of us is present in every cell of our body, though biologically, physically, physiologically, anatomically, each cell is only a part of the whole of the body.
 The body that we speak of is a comprehensive, living, vital power.
 That comprehensiveness of the vitality in us is present in each cell of the body, so that by seeing one cell we can know the whole person.
 So is the completeness of perfection present in the partial limitedness of forms.
 That is why we are hoping for God-realisation as a possibility, a practicability and a surety.
 We are not weeping as though nothing is possible and everything has gone mad.
 Thus, there is a double feature in human experience, a complete chaotic presentation of an apparent externality of experience which keeps us restless and unhappy, simultaneously with a hope for ultimate perfection and a capacity in us to achieve it.

 This tree of life is, therefore, a beautiful analogy.
 But the Bhagavadgita gives us a caution at the end of this analogy that we should not be busy eating the fruits of this tree, an analogy going further into a mantra in the Veda and a passage in the Upanishad where it is said that in this vast tree two birds are perched, perhaps on different branches.
 One bird is enjoying the beautiful berries, the fruits of this forbidden tree, and is sorrow-ridden, while the other bird is merely looking at the beauties of the various fruits of this tree and eating not.
-The mantra of the Veda says the blessedness of this indulgent fruit-eating bird lies in its turning its attention towards the other bird—merely looking at it, gazing at the presence of the bird which eats not, participates not, does nothing whatsoever, but merely is.
-It is just as, to give another analogy, the success, greatness and power of Arjuna lay merely in being conscious that Krishna was seated there in the chariot.
-But if Arjuna was to forget it, woe unto him.
+The mantra of the Veda says the blessedness of this indulgent fruit-eating bird lies in the turning of its attention towards the other bird—merely looking at it, gazing at the presence of the bird which eats not, participates not, does nothing whatsoever, but merely is.
+To give another analogy, it is just as the success, greatness and power of Arjuna lay merely in being conscious that Krishna was seated there in the chariot; but if Arjuna were to forget it, woe unto him.

-The whole secret of the success in life seems to be in the knowledge of the presence of something which is behind the varieties of the world experience, and not in the foolhardy pursuit of our intention to eat the fruits of the tree of life.
+The whole secret of the success in life seems to be in the knowledge of the presence of something which is behind the varieties of the world experience, and not in the foolhardy pursuit of our intention to eat the fruits which the tree of life yields.
 The various experiences of pleasure, satisfaction, and grasping by the senses are the bondages of the individual.
 That is the bird.
 Every one of us is this bird.

 Because of the inadequacy of the consciousness of the presence of this wholeness in us, we are pursuing the experience of this wholeness according to the knowledge with which we are endowed.
 Action is preceded by knowledge.
 Knowledge comes first, action comes afterwards.
 We have already an idea of what to do, and then only we start doing it merely as an outward implementation of this idea that is contained inside.
 We will never do anything without having an idea of it.
 First we think, and then we act.
 So the action is nothing but the form of the thought that is in our mind.